 Disability affects the whole family.

 I have permission from my family to share this vulnerably as it may help other families who are facing similar trials.
-I will post a series of articles from my family members that will eventually be stored in the content of this site under family support.
-I also intend to increase public awareness of how disability affects families and the joy and hope that can be found amidst the struggles.
+I will include articles written by them too.
+It may not be exactly like your situation, but I trust you will find the joy and hope that can be found amidst the struggles.

 A family Phenomenon

 I, an imperfect wife, am married to a wonderful, not-quite-perfect man and we have two human children…. but we all love each other.
 As any normal family, we have had to adjust to each one’s character and needs.
 Having a disability does complicate things as it is like having another family member who requires attention and has demands of its own.

 Not being able to drive, in a middle class South African context, meant that we did a lot of things together that other families would do as individuals.
 We have done much travelling and shopping together over the years and have many happy memories and many songs made up in the car.

 Trips to school with 2 children in one pram, was an occasion for telling stories and discussing all the things that they spotted on the way.
 They learned how to describe the environment from a young age…both becoming avid writers.
 I walked a lot with the children and I think we made more use of local parks and greenbelts than most other families in our community.
 Walking to the shop inevitably meant that we needed refreshments before our return journey.
 At least these ‘spontaneous picnics’ were cheaper and more fun than filling the petrol tank!
 It gave us time to fil emotional tanks.